 With a proper training and an apprenticeship, you will develop skills in all of these areas.
 You will also learn and adapt all kinds of fascinating techniques that others are using to make their art stand out and to make their customers happy.

 You need to learn both lining and shading techniques because most tattoos cannot be created without both a liner needle and a shading needle.
 Depending on what type of tattoo is being created, flat and round needles are available for both lining and shading.
 One of the hardest techniques to learn in tattooing is shading.
-Perfecting the use of a liner needle isn’t easy to, but both techniques will certainly pay off at the end.
+Perfecting the use of a liner needle isn’t easy either, but perfecting both techniques will certainly pay off at the end.

 When it comes to tattooing and techniques, shading is one of the things that can really make a tattoo artist.
-Tattoo artist that has mastered the technique of shading is able to create images that have depth and are interesting to look at.
-Shading is usually done with black ink.
+A tattoo artist that has mastered the technique of shading is able to create images that have depth and are interesting to look at.
+Shading is most often done with black ink.
 There are also different techniques you can use to create darker or lighter shadows.
 It is recommended to start with heavier pressure at the beginning of a stroke.
 You can do this by lightening your touch as you lift the needle off the skin at the end of the stroke.